 About the author: This useful article is written by Neha B. She is currently working as a Quality Assurance Manager and specialize in leading and managing In-house and Offshore QA teams.

-Let us know if you have any queries using Planning poker technique for Agile estimation and planning.
+Let us know if you have any queries/feedback about using Planning poker techniques for Agile estimation and planning.
+We would love to hear from you.

 Thanks